Evidence for Policy: A Fellowship for Local Government Staff

 A one-year program for teams from California cities and counties

-The program will support these key staff as they seek to bring data, evidence, and research to bear in the design and implementation of a policy priority in their own communities.
+The Stanford Impact Labs Evidence for Policy Fellowship is a one-year program developed to support the professional development and policy goals of career staff on teams in local governments in California as they seek to bring data, evidence, and research to bear in the design and implementation of a policy priority.
 A chosen priority might be a new policy or program; a new strategy; or a change in the allocation of resources that addresses a well-defined social problem in the community.

-Fellows will receive professional training, dedicated staff support, and a grant to support a concerted push on using evidence to drive this policy change in their communities.
+Fellows receive professional training, dedicated staff support, and a grant to support a concerted push on using evidence to drive this policy change in their communities.
 The fellowship will also build reciprocal relationships between local government practitioners and Stanford students, faculty, and staff.
 In the program’s first year, we will select a cohort of up to 10 Fellows focused on policy priorities related to economic opportunity or social mobility.

 Program Overview

-Throughout the fellowship, SIL staff will look for opportunities to connect Fellows on the front lines of policy change with Stanford faculty and students.
-The hope is to foster meaningful relationships that support Fellows in their work, drawing on what university-based research has to offer, and to deepen the understanding of scholars about how economic opportunity or social mobility are being experienced and addressed in local communities.
 Building relationships at the local government level may provide a chance for faculty and students to engage concretely with problems in ways that may inform their existing research, and open up new areas for further research and understanding.
 SIL staff will also continue to identify opportunities to engage faculty and students in the Fellows’ work as advisors, consultants, and/or formal partners.

 Why Local Government?